symopsio/sym-approval-template-starter/README.md

 Example project demonstrating how [Sym Implementers](https://docs.symops.com/docs/deploy-sym-platform) use the [Sym SDK](https://docs.symops.com/docs) to create [Sym Flows](https://docs.symops.com/docs/flows) that use the [Sym Approval](https://docs.symops.com/docs/sym-approval) Template.

+You can also see a video walkthrough of this setup [here](https://docs.symops.com/docs/integrator-demo).

 ### Get started

 This repo is a [GitHub Template Repository](https://help.github.com/en/articles/creating-a-repository-from-a-template).
 You can create a private copy by using the "Use this Template" link in the repo: